 Panama City was the first city built by the Spanish on the Pacific Coast of the Americas.

 Custom Travel Options

 Chiriquí Highlands (3 days)

-The highlands are noted for indigenous Indian cultures, bird-watching, horseback riding, whitewater rafting and rainforest hikes.
+The highlands are noted for indigenous Indian cultures, bird watching, whitewater rafting and rainforest hikes.

-These islands are known for their distinctive native culture, relaxing beaches and outstanding fishing.
+The islands are known for distinctive culture, relaxing beaches and outstanding fishing.